 Ron & Terry Miller invite you to visit their Huacaya Alpaca Llamas and yarn & fiber shop.

 While you are here, we highly recommend that you enjoy the delicious flavors of the area.
 We have it all mapped out for you; all you need is an appetite.
 Here are just a few of many stops to make:

 Artesano Meadery – Groton, VT

-Artesano produces high quality, hand-crafted mead using only pure, raw Vermont honey and fruit.
-It’s quite a lovely honey wine!
+Artesano produces a variety of high quality, hand-crafted mead using only pure, raw Vermont honey and fruit.
+They also have a great handmade ice cream parlor in season.

 This famous ice cream factory sits on a pasture with lovely mountain views.
 Take the guided tour and taste the endless selections of amazing ice creams.

 No region is more passionate about ice cream than New England; Bishop’s is one of its most highly regarded ice cream parlors.
 Homemade and second to none — end of story!
 Open May through October.

 Drive along the rolling hills of Cabot, VT to a fun factory tour.
 See how the “world’s best Cheddar is made.”
 Then taste a wide variety of delicious cheeses in the tasting room.
 Watch the video to learn more.

 This great general store is heaven for anyone with a sweet tooth.
 Here you will find THE WORLD’S LONGEST CANDY COUNTER (awarded by the Guinness Book of World Records), plus a wonderful selection of unique specialty foods and gifts.
 Featured on the Food Network.